Enterprise Service Management (ESM) – The Natural Extension of ITSM

 In this blog post we’ll look at Enterprise Service Management (ESM) and its relationship to ITSM, as well as how IT processes apply to and can benefit business teams.
 We’ll review examples of how these teams are using tools and principles such as knowledge management, service request, change management, and more, to address challenges and apply solutions across ALL enterprise teams.
 We will discover how ESM, when implemented with Jira Service Management, captures invaluable data about the service your business teams are providing each other.

-Jira has come a long way since its inception as a bug-tracking competitor to Bugzilla.
-Atlassian has continually added and expanded its various Jira products to serve an increasingly differing set of teams.
+Jira has come a long way from its humble beginnings as a bug-tracking tool.
+Atlassian wisely recognized its potential and expanded Jira’s capabilities to serve a whole range of teams.

 Read more about the origin of the name Jira.